lvaldivia/pushnotification_backend/README.md

 Is a simple project to test push notification CURL to specific device

 - You can forke it
-- You can moke it
+- You can make fun
 - You can por it to any language you want